 I spoke yesterday with an artist I know whose young daughter died in May.
 I only heard the news very recently and didn’t want to merely text or message, so I made a phone call.
 We had a brief chat and, as sad as it was, I’m glad I made contact.
-Her daughter, Rachel, died just weeks after being diagnosed with a serious illness.
+Her daughter, Rachel, died just weeks after being diagnosed with a terminal illness.
 ‘It is what it is,’ her mother said.
-Those are words I know all too well because I’ve said them many times since Kathryn was diagnosed with cancer in May 2016.

 Four years later, Courtenay and his wife moved to Mitchelstown, having left the rectory in Ballyhooly to lead a new flock at Saint George’s Church, in the parish of Brigown.
 He had briefly worked there in the past as a curate, and his return must have meant that the good Protestant folk of Mitchelstown were keen to have him back amongst them.
 But the pain the Moore's felt over the loss of their child had not eased.
 They erected this stained glass window over the baptistery.
 It was a reflection of their faith, of their hope in everlasting life, and it became their way of acknowledging that ‘it is what it is’.